LogtalkDotOrg/logtalk3/manuals/_sources/tutorial/lists.rst.txt

 After we copy the object code to a text file and saved it under the name ``list.lgt``, we need to change the Prolog working directory to the one used to save our file (consult your Prolog compiler reference manual).
-Then, after starting Logtalk (see the `Installing and running Logtalk <../userman/installing.html#programming>`__ section on the User Manual), we can compile and load the object using the :ref:`predicates_logtalk_load_1` Logtalk built-in predicate:
+Then, after starting Logtalk (see the
+:ref:`Installing and running Logtalk <installing_installing>` section on the User Manual), we can compile and load the object using the :ref:`predicates_logtalk_load_1` Logtalk built-in predicate:

 .. code-block:: text